api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/guides/build-an-airnode/http-gateways.md

 `nodeSettings.httpGateway` and `nodeSettings.httpSignedDataGateway`.

 - **enabled**: A boolean to enable/disable for the gateway.
-- **apiKey**: A user defined API key to authenticate against the gateway.
-The key must have a length of between 30 - 120 characters.
 - **maxConcurrency**: (optional) A number higher than zero that represents the maximum number of serverless functions serving gateway requests.
 When omitted, there is no maximum concurrency set.
 This field is ignored for Airnode client